svenuscf/ansible-cisco-upgrade/README.md

 ## Preparing the playbooks for execution

-1. Modifying all.yaml.
-Put it in group_vars sub-directory:
+1. Modifying **all.yaml**.
+Put it in **group_var**s sub-directory:

-Before executing the playbooks, make sure to change the variables in all.yaml according to the needs.
+Before executing the playbooks, make sure to change the variables in **all.yaml** according to the needs.
 It is also recommended to test ssh connection from Ansible host to the devices before executing these playbooks.
-Alternatively, run the "show-version.yaml" playbook which displays the running version of devices as well as proving SSH connection from Ansible host is successful.
+Alternatively, run the ```show-version.yaml``` playbook which displays the running version of devices as well as proving SSH connection from Ansible host is successful.

 Below list explains each variable: